 The worth of a Website is no longer in question.
-This cost-effective marketing tool is always on and can easily outstrip print marketing by thousands of dollars a year.
-Unless it was so poorly built that no one knew until it was too late.
+This cost-effective marketing tool is always on, and the revenue it can generate will easily outstrip any print marketing by thousands of dollars a year.

 Websites with great UI (user interface) and UX (user experience) design enjoy higher visitor conversions (visitors becoming brand advocates).